-- 5.11.4.1.(g)(1) The faculty member shall obtain written approval of his/her department head.
-This written approval shall be submitted to the Office of the Associate Vice President for Facilities as soon as possible by the department head so that appropriate campus service organizations may be alerted. - 5.11.4.1.(g)(2) If a change of facilities is involved, the speaker should not be invited or the event advertised until approval of the use of space is received by the department.
+- The faculty member shall obtain written approval of his/her department head.
+This written approval shall be submitted to the Office of the Associate Vice President for Facilities as soon as possible by the department head so that appropriate campus service organizations may be alerted. - If a change of facilities is involved, the speaker should not be invited or the event advertised until approval of the use of space is received by the department.